SergeyMakogon/SergeyMakogon/README.md

   </a>
 </div>

-- 🔭 I’m currently looking for a new job as Data Analyst or BI Analyst
-- 🌱 I’m constantly learning something intresting and now it's Data Science
+🔭 I’m currently looking for a new job as Data Analyst or BI Analyst 🌱 I’m constantly learning something intresting and now it's Data Science
-- :mountain_snow: I like hiking

 ### :hammer_and_wrench: Languages and Tools :